msb-msb/CNC_workbench/README.md

-CNC_workbench
+Dan's CNC_workbench experiments
 =============

-Add on workbench for FreeCAD to do CNC operations

 This is just a test bench for adding CAM capability to FreeCAD, using HeeksCNC libraries
-At the moment, I am just playing with Cloud9 and git- so nothing is really happening here....
+At the moment, I am just playing with Cloud9 and git- so nothing is really happening here- move along now....